sqlfluff/sqlfluff/README.md

 # SQLFluff on Twitter

-Follow us [on Twitter @SQLFLuff](https://twitter.com/SQLFluff) for annoncements and other related posts.
+Follow us [on Twitter @SQLFLuff](https://twitter.com/SQLFluff) for announcements and other related posts.

 # Contributing